If you're spending a few days in San Francisco, it can be hard to choose what to do, where to go and how to plan your day.

 Small parks can be found throughout and attractions such as the Grace Cathedral and the Cable Car Museum make it great for a day of exploration.

-49. See the big houses of the San Francisco Pacific Heights
+48. See the mansions of the San Francisco Pacific Heights

 The Pacific Heights neighborhood in San Francisco stretches from the Presidio to the Van Ness Avenue overlooking San Francisco Bay and most of the city.